Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 *   threshold: Optional.
 Threshold is used to decide if the Neural Net's result is a valid one, by comparing the resulting confidence of the recognition against the threshold value.
 A high threshold will lead to fewer results, all with a higher confidence.
 A low threshold will lead to more results, some of which having a lower confidence.
 Threshold defaults to 0.5 if not specified, or if invalid.
 There are two ways to specify this value:
     1. The value can be a number between 0 and 1 (i.e. 0.4, or 0.2, etc...)
     2. The value can be a number between 0 and 100 (i.e. 40, or 20, etc...)
-*   preCrop: Optional.
+*   cropBeforeAnalysis: Optional.
 Used to crop the retrieved images before they are processed by the Neural Net.
 This option *must* contain the following values:
     *   **x**: The top left x-coordinate used to crop the image.
     *   **y**: The top left y-coordinate used to crop the image.
-    *   **w**: The width of the cropped image, (starting at the x-coordinate specified above).
+    *   **width**: The width of the cropped image, (starting at the x-coordinate specified above).
-    *   **h**: The height of the cropped image, (starting at the y-coordinate specified above).
+    *   **height**: The height of the cropped image, (starting at the y-coordinate specified above).
 *   saveImage: Optional.
 The value can be one of the following three options:
     1.  "local"     - This will save images to the disk (outputDir must be specified in order for this to work).
     2.  "vantiq"    - This will save images as documents in VANTIQ.
 No images will be saved locally even if outputDir is specified.